 The reversal of the downfall of the women can only be achieved by the abolition of property and the State.
 Likewise, the abolition of property and the State cannot be achieved without the conscious restoration of women to their proper place in human society.
 All three goals have to be achieved together.
 The three goals are actually the same goal, and the name of it is communism.

-Image: Another way of explaining the origins of human society: Adam, Eve, and the Apple (The Fruit of the Tree of the Knowledge of Good and Evil).
+Image [painting by Tamara Lempicka]: Another way of imagining the origins of human society: Adam, Eve, and the Apple (The Fruit of the Tree of the Knowledge of Good and Evil).

-Please download and read the text via the following link:
+Please download and read this text via the following link:

 Lecture on The State, 1919, Lenin (7217 words)